Day of Atonement

 Yom Kippur is the holiest and most solemn of all the holy days of the Jewish liturgical calendar.
 It is the day when the Jewish people cast themselves upon God’s mercy and ask forgiveness for their transgressions.
 Yom Kippur is the climax of a forty-day period of introspection, examining one’s conscience.
 As Yom Kippur approaches, this period intensifies in ‘Ten Days of Awe/Repentance’ during which Jews confess their sins and seek forgiveness of one another.
 At the heart of this festival is a confidence in God’s mercy and a keen awareness of the communal implications of our choices for good and evil.

 Yom Kippur is described in Leviticus as a day of atonement.
 No one must work; self-denial is to be practised.
 In ancient times, when Jewish liturgical life revolved around the Temple, Yom Kippur involved elaborate cultic rituals for the atonement of the people.
 Central to the ritual for expiating Israel’s sins was the act of taking a goat, symbolically burdened with the sins of the community, and sending it away into the wilderness.
 Later, in Christian times, Jesus’ sacrifice for sinful humanity would be compared to this ‘scapegoat.’

-Yom Kippur continues to be celebrated by the Jewish people as a day of atonement, principally by gathering at the local synagogue for a day of prayer.
+Yom Kippur continues to be observed by Jewish communities as a day of atonement, principally by gathering at the local synagogue for a day of prayer.
 A striking aspect of the Yom Kippur liturgy is the calling out of the Thirteen Attributes of God during the penitential prayers: